Linaro/hcqc/README.md

                      ["?C99_STANDARD", "-std=c99"]]
     }

-Explanation of each field of the configuration file is described in [How to create new configuration files](#HOWCONFIG).
+Explanation of each field of the configuration file is described in [How to Create New Configuration Files](#HOWCONFIG).

 The name of the configuration file including this definition is `gcc-config.json` in the following.